RomanPenguin/DFI-cycling/README.md

  ## Voice Activity Detection
  You may choose to use Voice Activity Dectection (VAD) to reduce cost for cloud transcription.
 See https://github.com/NickWilkinson37/voxseg for more details about the implementation.
 This feature is currently not used and is not under development.

+ ## AWS transcription
+    aws_transcribe.py -i [input_file] -o [output_file]
+this function takes two arguements, input file which is the audio recorded and an output file which the final result would be written to. example use transcribing an audio file called ben1.mp3 from data subfolder and save the results to output/transcript.txt:

+    aws_transcribe.py -i data/ben1.mp3 -o output/transcipt.txt

+## Emotion Detection
+    emotion_detection_deepface.py -i face_video.wmv -o output/face_video_frames
+this function takes two arguments, input video file and output files location.
+Similar to AWS transcription with one key difference: it will generate image files alongside the emotion prediction to allow for human verification of the face.